ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

                      survival_analysis = TRUE)
 ```

-For HTG data, setting QC = TRUE is essential to ensure quality control, which identifies and manages outliers before further analysis.
-With quality control enabled, the function performs Differential Expression Analysis (DEA) based on HPV_status, comparing positive and negative samples to identify significantly differentially expressed genes.

-Following DEA, a heatmap will be generated using HPV_status and Ciclina_D1, providing insights into how well the data separates based on these variables.
-This visualization helps in understanding key distinguishing factors between the groups.

-The DEA results will then be used for Gene Set Enrichment Analysis (GSEA) to determine if specific gene sets are enriched in differentially expressed genes, offering deeper biological insights.

-Additionally, DEA findings will inform Tumor Microenvironment (TME) analysis, shedding light on tumor-environment interactions and their impact on gene expression and tumor biology.

-Finally, a survival analysis will be conducted using the top genes from DEA and survival variables Recurrence_01 and Time_to_death_surv.
-This analysis evaluates the impact of gene expression on patient outcomes, providing valuable prognostic information.

-If you didn't wanted to perform TME analysis or survival_analysis
+The code generates a PDF and CSV with detailed analysis results.
+It performs Differential Expression Analysis (DEA) comparing HTPV_status (positive vs. negative), removes outliers, and conducts Gene Set Enrichment Analysis (GSEA).
+A heatmap visualizes the separation based on HPV status and Ciclina_D1, with the option to add more columns.
+Additionally, it assesses the Tumor Microenvironment (TME) and performs survival analysis using top DEA genes, along with Recurrence_01 and Time_to_death_surv, to evaluate their impact on patient outcomes.

+#### 2.1.1.2 HTG_auto:skiping TME analysis.
+If you want to skip an analysis, simply set the value to FALSE.

 ```{r}
 # WITHOUT TME